Camp Flog Gnaw, Where Live Music Dreams Come True

 He recited these lines several times in a beautiful crescendo from lightest whisper to the sing songy melody folks have come to expect from him.
 Another example of the hints at hope and messages of perseverance for folks living in a time when a cheeto will go into office in a few months.

 Speaking of Trump and messages.
 Tyler the Creator made quite a few during the weekend.
 At one point he called out, “Black People!” just because, and got a rallying response from droves of black kids.
-If his figurative dap to black folks during this tumultuous time was not evidence of his adoration for the folks making waves in the crowd, he brought out YG to perform “F**k Donald Trump”, an explicit statement of how he and many others felt about the primary election.
+While his figurative dap to black folks during this tumultuous time was evidence of his adoration for the folks making waves in the crowd, the surprise guest appearance of YG to perform “F**k Donald Trump” was an explicit statement of how he and many others felt about the primary election.

 With the wee bit of energy I had left, I two-stepped under the stars to Kaytranada.